 Initial Impressions: the same but different?

 The seafront promenade is around a mile long, packed with beautiful, multi-storey Victorian buildings, most of which have been converted into hotels.
-Each of them boasts a restaurant and bar out the front, hoping to bring in punters that aren’t staying there.
-However, if we look at this street from a marketing point of view, how do these hotel/restaurants stand out from the crowd?
+Each of them boasts a restaurant and bar out the front, hoping to bring in punters.
+However, if we look at this street from a marketing point of view, how do any of these hotels and restaurants stand out from the crowd?

 Which restaurant should we choose?